apache/mxnet/docs/tutorials/basic/symbol.md

 The pros for `NDArray`:

 - Straightforward.
-- Easy to work with other language features (for loop, if-else condition, ..) and libraries (numpy, ..).
+- Easy to work with native language features (for loop, if-else condition, ..) and libraries (numpy, ..).
 - Easy step-by-step code debugging.